hernandezraymondm/Next-Auth-Template/README.md

 1.  **Client Component**:

-    - Located in the `LoginForm` component, where user inputs are validated using the `LoginSchema` before being submitted.
+    - Located in the `login-form.tsx` component, where user inputs are validated using the `LoginSchema` before being submitted.

 >     import { LoginForm } from "@/components/LoginForm";
 >